truenas/documentation/content/en/hub/initial-setup/FirstTimeLogin/webuilogin.md

 * **Dashboard**: Landing page for the web interface.
 * [**Accounts**](/hub/initial-setup/security/accounts/): Add or manage TrueNAS User and Group accounts.
-* [**System**](/initial-setup/firsttimelogin/systemsettings/): TrueNAS system level options.
+* [**System**](/hub/initial-setup/firsttimelogin/systemsettings/): TrueNAS system level options.
 * [**Tasks**](/hub/tasks/scheduled/): Configuring options for scheduled re-occurring operations.
 * [**Network**](/hub/initial-setup/networking/): Options for integrating TrueNAS in a network environment.
 * [**Storage**](/hub/initial-setup/storage/): How data is added to TrueNAS.
 Options for configuring pools and datasets on attached hard drives.
-* [**Directory Services**](/hub/initial-setup/security/directory-services/): Map network resources to TrueNAS or make the system visable in a network.
+* [**Directory Services**](/hub/initial-setup/security/directory-services/): Map network resources to TrueNAS or make the system visible in a network.
 * [**Sharing**](/hub/sharing/): Provide data stored in TrueNAS over a network using different built-in protocols.
 * **Services**: Tasks that can run in the background of TrueNAS for purposes like data sharing or network access.
 Services can start automatically or disabled for security.
-By default, most system services are disabled.
+By default, most system services are disabled and are configured as part of enabling different sharing protocols or other system features.
 * [**Plugins**](/hub/tasks/advanced/plugins/): Extend the built-in NAS services by installing a pre-packaged application in an isolated Jail.
 * [**Jails**](/hub/tasks/advanced/jails/): lightweight operating-system-level virtualization that allows one or multiple services to run isolated from the host TrueNAS system.
 * [**Reporting**](/hub/tasks/administrative/system-reporting/): Helpful graphs and information about the system, including hardware, storage, and network utilization.